Suffolk Day 2020: All the reasons we love our great county

-To mark Suffolk Day, we asked some prominent people in the county to tell us what they love about it, and what makes it so special.
+To mark Suffolk Day this weekend, we’ve asked people to tell us what they love about the county.

 You may also want to watch: